 BEC?
 CIOL?
 PET?
 CAE?
 CPE?
 PCE?
 EFB?
 SEFIC?
 IELTS?
 TOEFL?
 TOEIC?
 GASK?
 Sandra Stapela

 Sandra gave a detailed, helpful review of most of the bewilderingly large number of examinations in English available.
-[For more details see the hand-out in the Appendix.]
+The handouts for the presentation are available here: H4H5H6H7

 Bicycles or boiling water – changing how learners see grammar, Catherine Walter.

 Catherine stated that using language communicatively works best when it is followed up by the explicit learning of grammar rules.
 She highly recommended and provided examples of exercises in inductive procedures. [ For more details and an extensive bibliography, see hand-out in Appendix.]
 I cannot resist commenting that I do not agree with much of what was said and would argue that what was being recommended was studying the language and not practising it for communicative purposes.
-But I concede that my anarchist views on the role of “grammar” in the learning of a foreign or second language are hardly likely to be in harmony with those of the joint author and partner/wife Michael Swan.
-See especially: “How English Works.
+But I concede that my anarchist views on the role of “grammar” in the learning of a foreign or second language are hardly likely to be in harmony with those expressed in : “How English Works.
 A Grammar Practice Book”, Michael Swan and Catherine Walter.
 Oxford (1997).
 The handout for the presentation is available here: CWalter_Grammar_OUP-Hamburg-2017-08

 Writing for Technical Purposes, Nick Jones